Gwinnett County DUI Lawyer

 In Georgia, you have 10 days from the date of your arrest to appeal your driver’s license suspension.
 We can act swiftly on your behalf to help you avoid a suspension, apply for a conditional license or otherwise mitigate the situation.
 Our Gwinnett County law firm provides full-service defense representation, protecting our clients’ rights in criminal proceedings and administrative issues.
 Beginning this process immediately after an arrest will ensure the best possible outcome so you can secure your rights, freedom, and future with an effective defense.

 Through comprehensive legal representation, a skilled attorney offers a range of defense options.
-Contact Philip Kim Law today for effective representation.
+Contact a DUI Lawyer from Philip Kim Law today for effective representation.

 Expert Counsel for DUI in Lawrenceville GA